 MLA for Lake Laberge

-“The Yukon needs a leader who listens to Yukoners, works hard for them, and delivers results,” said Cathers.
-“My vision for the Yukon reflects the priorities I have heard from people across the territory.
-Yukoners value a strong diversified economy, the peace and beauty of the wilderness, quality health care, a good education system, an effective social safety net, and infrastructure that meets the needs of our homes and communities.”
+“My track record of success is due to listening to Yukoners, and working hard on their behalf,” noted Cathers.
+“What I have heard is that Yukoners value a strong diversified economy, the peace and beauty of the wilderness, quality health care, a good education system, an effective social safety net, and infrastructure that meets the needs of our homes and communities – and I

 Brad and his horse